tuva-health/docs/docs/getting-started/mapping-guide.md

 [clinical input](../../connectors/input-layer#clinical-input)
 tables.

-In practice this is typically done in a dbt project where you have:
+In practice, this is typically done in a dbt project where you have:
 - Raw data tables as sources (left side of the DAG).
 - However many necessary intermediate transformation tables as dbt models (middle of the DAG).
 - The Tuva input layer tables as dbt models (right side of the DAG).
 Keep in mind that these